Variance-Reduced Accelerated First-order Methods: Central Limit Theorems and Confidence Statements: First-Order Variable Sample-size Stochastic Algorithms.

-The classical heavy ball method of Polyak \cite{polyak1964some} takes the following form with a constant steplength $\alpha>0$ and a momentum parameter $\beta>0. $ It was shown in \cite{polyak1987introduction} that for smooth strongly convex, the heavy ball method generates sequences convergent to the optimal solution at a faster rate than the gradient descent method.
-Stochastic variants of the heavy ball method have been employed widely in practice (cf. \cite{sutskever2013importance,szegedy2015going,krizhevsky2012imagenet} for applications to machine learning).
-Recent efforts \cite{yang2016unified,gadat2018stochastic} have investigated rate for the stochastic variant, where \cite{yang2016unified} proved a sublinear rate $ \mathcal{O}( 1/\sqrt{k} )$ for general Lipschitz continuous convex objectives with bounded variance, while a rate $ \mathcal{O}( 1/k^{\beta} )$ with $\beta\in(0,1)$ was provided in \cite{gadat2018stochastic} for the case of the quadratic strongly convex functions.
-While convergence properties have not been addressed so far variable sample-size schemes.
-As such, we consider a variable sample-size variant of the stochastic heavy ball method assuming constant steplengths, in contrast with the diminishing steplengths utilized in \cite{yang2016unified,gadat2018stochastic}, and prove the global linear convergence.
+The classical heavy-ball method of Polyak~\cite{polyak1964some} takes the form $ x_{k+1} =x_k -\alpha \nabla f(x_k) +\beta(x_k-x_{k-1})$ with a steplength $\alpha>0$ and a momentum parameter $\beta>0.$ {For the class of quadratic and strongly convex functions, the author in~\cite{polyak1964some} derives optimal step-size parameters and achieves the linear convergence rate $(\sqrt{L}-\sqrt{\eta})/ (\sqrt{L}+\sqrt{\eta}) $.
+However for the class of non-quadratic but $L$-smooth and $\eta$-strongly convex functions, the authors in \cite{ghadimi2015global} provide the global linear rate of convergence; however, this rate does not lead to an acceleration compared with unaccelerated gradient descent method (cf. \cite[Lemma 2.5]{goujaud2023provable}).} Stochastic variants of the heavy-ball method have been employed widely in practice (cf. \cite{sutskever2013importance,szegedy2015going,krizhevsky2012imagenet} for applications to machine learning).
+Recent efforts \cite{yang2016unified,gadat2018stochastic} have analyzed the rate in stochastic settings and \cite{yang2016unified} derived a sublinear rate $ \mathcal{O}( 1/\sqrt{k} )$ for general Lipschitz continuous convex objectives with bounded variance, while a rate $ \mathcal{O}( 1/k^{\beta} )$ with $\beta\in(0,1)$ was provided in \cite{gadat2018stochastic} for the case of the strongly convex quadratic functions.
+Convergence properties remain unaddressed in variance-reduced regimes.
+Therefore, we consider a variable sample-size variant of the stochastic heavy ball method assuming constant steplengths, in contrast with the diminishing steplengths utilized in \cite{yang2016unified,gadat2018stochastic} and prove the global linear convergence of the iterates.
 In the developed Algorithm \ref{Alg_3}, we add a momentum term $\beta(x_k-x_{k-1}) $ to the variable sample-size stochastic gradient step \eqref{Alg1} and obtain the update \eqref{Alg3}.

-In Section \ref{sec:CLT-geo}, we derive a geometric rate and asymptotic normality statements for Algorithm \ref{Alg_3} under geometrically increasing batch-sizes, whereas the corresponding results of Algorithm \ref{Alg_3} under polynomially increasing batch-sizes will be established in Section \ref{sec:CLT-poly}.
-In the following, we give a simple recursion on the expected mean-squared error of the generated sequence $\{x_k\}$. \blue{The proof can be found in Appendix \ref{App-Lem-HB}.} \begin{lemma} Suppose that Assumption \ref{ass-fun} holds and $f(\cdot)$ is twice continuously differentiable.
-Consider Algorithm \ref{Alg_3}, where $ \alpha \in (0,4/L)$ and $\beta \triangleq \max\{|1-\sqrt{\alpha \eta}|^2,|1-\sqrt{\alpha L}|^2\}<1.$ Then the following holds.
+In the following lemma, we first give an upper bound on the expected mean-squared error of $\{x_k\}$ for quadratic cost functions based on \cite{polyak1987introduction}.
+The proof can be found in Appendix \ref{App-Lem-HB-Q}